johnsblatter/ms-nos/README.md

 - each microservice provide different APIs
 - several instances of the same microservices are available

-#### What do we want to achieve?
+#### What do we achieve?
-- new microservices capable to serve certain apis are automatically recognized and used by every other microservice
+- new microservices capable to serve certain APIs are automatically recognized and used by every other microservice
-- if any microservice become unhealthy it should stop receiving calls
+- if any microservice become unhealthy it stops receiving calls
 - no single point of failures
-- should have strategies to distribute the load
+- the load is distributed torugh advanced strategies (load, location, availability...)
-- adding and/or removal of new microservices should be fully transparent
+- add and/or remove of a new microservices is fully transparent

 #### How do I publish a new microservice?
 The microservice will "join" a cloud and then publish his own APIs to the cloud: every other microservice will automatically discover them.
 Sample code: